 CONSIDER MAKING A PASS-THROUGH ENTITY TAX (PTET) ELECTION FOR YOUR BUSINESS.
-Indiana and 35 other states allow partnerships and S-corporations to make an election that allows state income taxes to be deducted directly from the entity's federal taxable income, effectively avoiding the limitations that would otherwise apply on the owners' individual returns.
+Indiana and most other states allow partnerships and S-corporations to make an election that allows state income taxes to be paid directly by the entity and deducted from the entity's federal taxable income, effectively avoiding the limitations that would otherwise apply on the owners' individual returns.
 For Indiana, the election is made annually on a timely filed return, including extensions.
-If you anticipate your business making the Indiana Pass-Through Entity Tax (PTET) election for the 2023 calendar year, the company must pay at least 50% of the 2023 estimated PTET on or before December 31, 2023, to avoid underpayment penalties.
+If you anticipate your business making the Indiana Pass-Through Entity Tax (PTET) election for the 2024 calendar year, the company must pay at least 50% of the 2024 estimated PTET on or before December 31, 2024, to avoid underpayment penalties.
+For the 2025 calendar year, estimated PTET payments must be paid quarterly during the year.
 Other states have varying requirements regarding making the election and payment of the tax.